FST Format #

 Overview #

-in the condition field, it is always TRUE and the line proceeds to the next without waiting for input.
-Also, if there is an <eps>
+<eps> denotes the empty symbol in FST.
+That is, if the condition field is <eps> it is always TRUE and the line proceeds without waiting for input.
+If the output field is <eps> nothing is output and it proceeds.

 # initial values